byronwong/UI-RadioGroup/README.md

-This project is using: 2018-starter
+Custom implementation of a radio group with accessibility built in.

+## Status
+Currently: Work in progress (incomplete)

 ## Global requirements
-To package this (deleting node modules) you can use `npm run package`
+To package this project (deleting node modules) you can use `npm run package`
-- `del-cli` - `npm install --global del-cli`
+- requires `del-cli` install: `npm install --global del-cli`

 ## Getting started
 - `npm i`